rails/sdoc/README.md

-## This is just a fork to test some minor hacks to better support Windows.
+### This is just a fork to test some minor hacks to better support Windows.

+### Please use the original:

 # SDoc